ImVictorM/ECommerceManagement/docs/Payments/PaymentWebhooks.md

 - 401 UNAUTHORIZED: The provided signature is invalid.
 - 400 BAD_REQUEST: The request body is invalid or missing required fields.

-Notes:
+> Notes: <br>

-Signature Validation: The X-Provider-Signature header must contain a valid signature generated using an HMAC algorithm.
+> Signature Validation: The X-Provider-Signature header must contain a valid signature generated using an HMAC algorithm.
 Both internal and the payment gateway algorithm must share the same secret key.<br/>
-Payment Statuses: Supported values for paymentStatus should align with the predefined statuses in the system.
+> Payment Statuses: Supported values for paymentStatus should align with the predefined statuses in the system.